urbainvaes/vim-tmux-pilot/README.md

   or fed to the program running in the container (in `tmux`).

 Internally, the `tmux` command `showenv [-g]` is used to read configuration variables in `tmux`.
-This means that these variables can changed on the fly from within `tmux` using the `tmux` command `setenv [-g]`.
+This means that these variables can be changed on the fly from within `tmux` using the `tmux` command `setenv [-g]`.
 Variables in the local environment (declared without the `-g` flag) take precedence over variables in the global environement.